Jmwilde/fyyur/README.md

-My submission for the Fyyur:Artist Booking Site project for Udacity's Full-Stack Nanodegree program.
+My course work for the Udacity Full Stack Nanodegree.